 The total cost of company cars(the company car’s TCO) is far beyond its buying price.
-And yet, only 1 in 10 companies “currently take total cost of ownership (TCO) into account when procuring vehicles”, according to a recent study.
+And yet, only 1 in 10 companies “currently take total fleet cost of ownership (fleet TCO) into account when procuring vehicles”, according to a recent study.

 For many companies, a considerable budget goes to vehicle expenses.
 To maximise profits, fleet managers must understand the cost of company cars and find ways to cut costs and maximise efficiency.
 If you are keen to capture the fleet TCO in your business, read on.

 Get a Free TCO Calculator & See the Cost of Your Company Car

 The Cost of Company Cars

 Here are the factors that influence the total cost of ownership car in a business: